aire-program/aire-researcher-sandbox/docs/environment_setup.md

 # Environment Setup

-Follow these steps to run the sandbox locally.
+Follow these steps to run the AIRE Researcher Sandbox synthetic mirror locally.
+The instructions mirror the internal deployment steps while keeping all data synthetic.

 1. **Clone the repository**
    ```bash